Cloud Computing Statistics (How Many Companies Use Cloud Computing?)

 If you’ve ever wondered how large data centers are, it’s best to know the largest one.
 The Citadel Campus in Tahoe Reno, Nevada, has a whopping 7.2 million or 670,000m2 of data center space (upon completion).

-In 2017 the first data center was opened with 1.3+ million square feet, having 130 MVA power capacity and 83K+ tons of cooling capability.
+In 2017, the first data center, which was 1.3 million square feet, had a 130 MVA power capacity and 83K+ tons of cooling capability.

 Source: Wikipedia